Woollen manufacturing process

 9. Finishing

-Finishing can include fulling (immersing in water to make the fibres interlock), crabbing (permanently setting the interlock) and decating (shrink-proofing).
+Finishing can include fulling (immersing in water to make the fibres interlock), crabbing (permanently setting interlocked fibres) and decating (shrink-proofing).